Compare ETS

 Instrument type: Price-based instrument

 Functioning: The UK ETS has a CCM to avoid price spikes by auctioning additional allowances.
-If the CCM is triggered, regulators can decide on whether and how to intervene.
+If the CCM is triggered, the Authority can decide on whether and how to intervene.
 The intervention can include: redistributing allowances between the current year’s auctions; bringing forward UKA supply from future years; drawing from the Market Stability Mechanism Account; auctioning up to 25% of remaining allowances in the NER; or auctioning allowances left unallocated from the industry cap in a given year.
-The UK ETS Authority has publicly consulted on the current design of the CCM and is currently analyzing responses to the consultation.

 The CCM is triggered if, for six consecutive months, the allowance price is three times the average allowance price in effect in the UK in the two preceding years.